We were headed to Disney, the land of magic and germs when I realized I was almost of out of my hand antibacterial spray. I panicked!

 - Small glass or plastic spray bottle

-Now let’s add the disinfecting part.
+Now let’s add the disinfecting part of the hand sanitizing spray.
 You can use one or both of these ingredients:

 - 10 Drops Essential Oil (price varies) (I use the Young Living brand because of their purity promise)AND/OR to make it even cheaper you can use